I like my Burris Fast Fire III on my Glock 20. It is a very nice electronic dot sight.

 The sight works very simply, really more of an optical interpretation of open sights.
 Align the reticle with the target just like putting the front sight and rear notch or the red dot on the target and shoot.

 When I decided to get one, it was right after SeeAll started a Facebook advertising blitz.
 I don’t know if that was the cause, but when I wanted to order, the pistol models were all backordered.
-The $99 standard version was backordered until March 1st and the $199 tritium backlight version was only backordered only until February 1st. for one month.
+The $99 standard version was backordered two months until March 1st and the $199 tritium backlight version was only backordered only one month, until February 1st.
 Even though I will use this primarily for competition and essentially always in reasonably good lighting, I was kinda forced to buy the the more expensive version in order to have it in hand sooner.
 I chose the triangle reticle assuming that would be easier for my compromised vision to find.
 They also make it with a crosshair reticle.

 True to their word, is was shipped promptly when expected, actually a couple of days earlier.
 It arrived in simple but well made packaging and I had it installed in minutes.